-The front cover of the TMP should include document control details in accordance with the organisation's internal control procedures, to ensure that approved documentation can be clearly identified.
-As a minimum, information relating to the person who prepared the TMP and their accreditation details, details of the initial site inspection, along with sign-off details is to be included (refer to the Port Development Guidelines).
+The front cover of the operational TMP should include document control details in accordance with the organisation's internal control procedures, to ensure that approved documentation can be clearly identified.
+As a minimum, information relating to the person who prepared the TMP and their accreditation details, along with sign-off details is to be included.